Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices

-We have experimentally observed the non-diffracting natural skyrmion in a vortex beam with topological charge $\ell=1$ and $\sigma_z=1$ (RCP).
+We have experimentally observed the non-diffracting natural skyrmion in a vortex beam with topological charge $\ell=1$ and $\sigma_z=-1$ (RCP).
 The experimental setup is sketched in Fig. \ref{fig:experimental}(a).
 The vortex beam is generated with a spatial light modulator (SLM) Holoeye ERIS-1.1 at $\lambda=\SI{532}{\nano\metre}$~\cite{davis1999encoding,rosales2017shape}.
-This vortex beam is collimated to a size $w_{0i}\approx\SI{1.1}{\milli\metre}$ and then focused by a lens (L3) of focal length $f=\SI{40}{\milli\metre}$.
-This lens is mounted in a movable stage so that the profile around the focal plane can be scanned.
-The beam waist at the focal plane of L3 is $w_{0f}\approx\SI{6.1}{\micro\metre}$, which is fully paraxial (divergence $\theta_0\approx\SI{0.03}{\radian}$), and significantly larger than the theoretical skyrmion size, in our case $w_{0f}/\lambda\approx 11.5$.
+This vortex beam is collimated to a size $w_{0i}\approx\SI{1.1}{\milli\metre}$ by a pair of lenses L1 $\lr{f=\SI{150}{\milli\metre}}$ and L2 $\lr{f=\SI{300}{\milli\metre}}$ which magnify two times the pattern in the SLM screen, and then the vortex is focused by the lens L3 with focal length $f=\SI{40}{\milli\metre}$.
+This lens is mounted in a movable stage so that the focal region can be scanned.
+The beam waist width at the focal plane of L3 is $w_{0f}\approx\SI{6.1}{\micro\metre}$, which is fully paraxial (divergence $\theta_0\approx\SI{0.03}{\radian}$), and significantly larger than the theoretical skyrmion size, in our case $w_{0f}/\lambda\approx 11.5$.
 The focused profile is collected by an objective lens (OL) of 60X magnification, and the magnified image is interfered with a collimated reference beam having a small propagation angle mismatch.
 The phase of the vortex beam is then extracted through standard analysis of the interference fringes~\cite{takeda1982fourier}.
-With the retrieved phase and intensity, the transverse field $\psi_\perp$ is characterized, and the axial field $\psi_z$ is reconstructed from the exact Gauss's divergence law as given by the first of the equations (\ref{eq:axialg}).
+With the retrieved phase and intensity, the transverse field $\psi_\perp$ is characterized, and the axial field $\psi_z$ is reconstructed from the exact Gauss's divergence law in (\ref{eq:axialg}).
 Fig. \ref{fig:experimental}(b) shows $x$-slices (top) and $y$-slices (bottom) of the intensity around the focal plane, retrieved by moving the lens L3 61 times every $\SI{10}{\micro\metre}$.
-The white dotted line represents the averaged radial position of the peak intensity evaluated as $\langle{r_p}\rangle =(1/2)\lr{\iint r^2|\psi_\perp|^2\rrm{d}x\rrm{d}y/\iint|\psi_\perp|^2\rrm{d}x\rrm{d}y}^{1/2}$ for $\ell =1$, and is related to the averaged Gaussian beam size $w=\langle r_p\rangle\sqrt{2}$~\cite{phillips1983spot}.
+The white dotted line represents the average radial position of the peak intensity evaluated as $\langle{r_p}\rangle =(1/2)\lr{\iint r^2|\psi_\perp|^2\rrm{d}x\rrm{d}y/\iint|\psi_\perp|^2\rrm{d}x\rrm{d}y}^{1/2}$ for $\ell =1$, and related to the averaged Gaussian beam size by $w=\langle r_p\rangle\sqrt{2}$~\cite{phillips1983spot}.